We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 One of the coolest things to do in San Diego with kids is to get them up on a surfboard.
 Kids as young as five can take surfing lessons.
 All ages can learn to hang ten on our famous waves.
 It’s never too late to learn.

-I recommend Surf Diva at La Jolla Shores or San Diego Surfing School in Pacific Beach, though there are accredited surf schools up and down the coast.
-You can also find options in Mission Beach, Del Mar, and Carlsbad.
+• I like Surf Diva in La Jolla Shores and San Diego Surfing School in Pacific Beach.
+You’ll also find solid programs in Mission Beach, Del Mar, and Carlsbad

 30. Children’s Pool Seals and La Jolla Cove Sea Lions